 The 1980s witnessed the emergence of 16-bit and 32-bit microprocessors, such as the Intel 8086 and Motorola 68000 series, which powered a new generation of desktop computers and workstations.
 These microprocessors offered increased processing power, memory addressability, and support for multitasking operating systems, paving the way for the graphical user interface (GUI) revolution and the proliferation of personal computing.

 The 1990s saw the rise of 64-bit microprocessors, which extended the address space and processing capabilities of computers, enabling support for large memory configurations and advanced computational tasks.
-Microprocessor manufacturers such as Intel, AMD, and IBM competed to develop increasingly powerful and -efficient designs, driving innovation in microarchitecture, process technology, and power management.
+Microprocessor manufacturers such as Intel, AMD, and IBM competed to develop increasingly powerful and energy-efficient designs, driving innovation in microarchitecture, process technology, and power management.

 In the 21st century, the continued scaling of microprocessors has led to the development of multi-core and many-core architectures, which integrate multiple processing cores onto a single chip.
 Multi-core processors enable parallel execution of tasks, improving performance and energy efficiency in applications such as multimedia processing, scientific computing, and virtualization.